310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 Ah!
 Don’t run off with a stunned look on your face!

-Did you forget that the reason today went badly was because of that~?
+Did you forget that the reason today went badly was ‘cause of that~?
 I think it’d be a good idea to think less about work every once in awhile, don’t you?

 People aren’t meant to put work above all else, y'know?